-Eastern University and Palmer Theological Seminary offer dual degrees: Master of Business Administration in Economic Development and Master of Divinity.
-These prepare people for administrative leadership in Christian organizations, assist bi-vocational clergy who carry a full-time job while ministering in a church, and equip lay people who have opportunities to preach and disciple in the workplace.
-The Master of Education in Multicultural Education prepares teachers to work with students from different cultures and to include contributions of minority groups in the curricula they teach.
-The program emphasizes a Christian philosophy and can be combined with several areas of certification, including early childhood, elementary school, English as a second language, foreign language, reading specialist, secondary school and special education.
+The Master of Education prepares teachers to work with students from different cultures and to include contributions of diverse groups into the curricula they teach.
+This 30-credit program emphasizes a Christian philosophy and can be combined with several areas of certification, including early childhood, elementary school, English as a second language, foreign language, reading specialist, secondary school and special education.